Barclays will cut investment bank again if performance doesn't improve

 Including charges, provisions and restructuring costs of 1.2 billion pounds, pretax profit fell 21 percent to 2.3 billion.

-Shares were down almost 3 percent by 1420 GMT, the top fallers in a slightly weaker European banking sector.
+Shares were down almost 3 percent by 1420 GMT, the top fallers in a slightly weaker European banking sector .SX7P.

-Barclays increased its provision for potential forex fines and settlements to 1.25 billion pounds and Jenkins said behaviour had been "wholly unacceptable" and continued to cast a shadow on the bank.
+Barclays increased its provision for potential forex fines and settlements to 1.25 billion pounds and Jenkins said behavior had been "wholly unacceptable" and continued to cast a shadow on the bank.

 Barclays pulled out of settling allegations its traders tried to rig foreign exchange benchmarks in a deal between U.S. and UK authorities and six rival banks in November because it had not reached a deal with New York's regulator.